Pacific Research Colloquium

 About the PRC

-The PRC is a 10-day intensive research course that is usually offered in person by DPA experts in Canberra, Australia.
+The PRC is a 10-day intensive research course that is offered in person by DPA experts in Canberra, Australia.
+This year, the PRC will be held from the 25th of November to the 6th of December.
 Participants will receive intensive introductory training on research design, methodology, methods and planning.
-In addition to this, participants will have the opportunity to take a couple of content specific micro-credentialed courses that focus on either Pacific politics, gender or security and development which can be credited towards two academic programs at the ANU i.e. the Graduate Certificate of Pacific Development and the Master of Pacific Development
+In addition to this, participants will be required to take micro-credentialed courses that focus on either Pacific politics, gender or security and development which can be credited towards two academic programs at the ANU i.e. the Graduate Certificate of Pacific Development and the Master of Pacific Development

 The PRC is part of DPA’s broader commitment to building research capacity in the Pacific.
 The PRC is funded by Australia’s Department of Foreign Affairs and Trade (DFAT) through the Pacific Research Program.
 The PRC is a free program for eligible and successful applicants.
 Successful applicants will be offered: